Lights Out (UFO album)

 Lights Out is the sixth studio album by English rock band UFO, released in 1977.
-All songs are band originals except for "Alone Again Or" which is a cover of a song by the band Love.
-Reaching number 23 on the Billboard 200, it remains the band's highest-charting album in the United States.
-In the UK it hit number 54 and stayed on the chart for two weeks.
+All songs are band originals except "Alone Again Or", a cover of a song by the band Love.
+Reaching number 23 on the Billboard 200, it is the band's highest-charting album in the United States.
+In the UK, it hit number 54 and stayed on the chart for two weeks.

-The album was UFO's first to feature lush string arrangements alongside more complex song structures than their previous albums.
+The album was UFO's first to feature lush string arrangements, alongside more complex song structures than on previous albums.
 Producer Ron Nevison brought in Alan McMillan to handle the string and horn arrangements.
-The most notable song to feature the orchestral colouring was "Love to Love".
-It is also the first UFO album to feature Paul Raymond on keyboards and rhythm guitar.
+The most notable song to feature orchestral colouring was "Love to Love".
+Lights Out is also the first UFO album to feature Paul Raymond on keyboards and rhythm guitar.

 In 1994, a CD comprising this album and No Heavy Petting was released by BGO Records.
-2008 EMI's remastered edition includes four live bonus tracks recorded at The Roundhouse, London.
-The album cover erroneously states that these tracks were recorded in 1976, but the correct year is 1977.
-EMI did correct the writing credits, with Paul Raymond finally being credited for his contributions.
+2008 EMI's remastered edition includes four live tracks recorded at The Roundhouse, London.
+The album cover erroneously states that these tracks were recorded in 1976: the correct year is 1977.
+EMI did, however, correct the writing credits, with Paul Raymond finally being acknowledged for his contributions.

+Music

+According to Classic Rock Magazine: "There was an almost telepathic link here between melody and brawn."

+Legacy

 The title track and "Love to Love" were featured in the 1999 movie Detroit Rock City.
-"Love to Love" was also covered by Djali Zwan for the 2002 movie Spun and by Europe for their 2008 live album Almost Unplugged.
+"Love to Love" was covered by Djali Zwan for the 2002 movie Spun and by Europe for their 2008 live album Almost Unplugged.
 An instrumental version of "Too Hot to Handle" is used at the beginning of Mark Madden's radio show on WXDX-FM in Pittsburgh, Madden being a longtime fan of UFO.

-Kerrang! magazine listed the album at No. 28 among the "100 Greatest Heavy Metal Albums of All Time".
+Kerrang! magazine listed the album at No.28 among the "100 Greatest Heavy Metal Albums of All Time".

-Steve Harris of Iron Maiden called "Love to Love" his favourite song.
+Steve Harris of Iron Maiden called "Love to Love" his favourite song. "'Love to Love' is brilliantly written and constructed," observed Quireboys guitarist Guy Griffin.
+"It has a majesty that makes it world-class.
+The Quireboys covered it… and when you do that, you get to understand how good the song is."

+Classic Rock Magazine said in 2021: "This is the record that set up a blueprint which was to influence many bands during the following decade."